mhvwerts/randommw/README.md

 Numerical simulations for scientific and technological applications regularly require the generation of sequences of random numbers.[1]
 This is the case, for instance, for [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method).[2][3][4]
 Another example is the simulation of the motion of Brownian particles in fluids, where the sequence of numbers, in addition to being random, should follow a Gaussian distribution.[5]

 This small, header-only C library provides all the basic functionality for such scientific random number generation.
 It is an integrated and curated collection of tried & tested code described in the literature.
 More background is provided at the end of this README document.
 It is monolithic: only `randommw.h` needs to be included in the project, and it does not need any other non-standard library.
+It is compatible with C++.
 The generators are amazingly fast, enabling, in our case, simulation of large numbers of Brownian particles with long trajectories.

 The library includes five random number generators (RNGs): MWC8222,[6][7][8] Lehmer64,[9][10] PCG64DXSM,[11][12] Xoshiro256+,[13][14] and MELG19937-64.[15][16]
 These generate sequences of uniformly distributed integer random numbers and have been reported to pass the relevant statistical tests (see the cited references).
 There is a ziggurat algorithm, ZIGNOR, coded by J. A. Doornik,[6] for obtaining random floating-point numbers with a Gaussian distribution using these RNGs.
 The quality of the generated Gaussian distributions has been checked via their raw moments, following McFarland.[17]